-

 Posted in Monthly Viewing Diary, Movies, Television

-Tagged Ann-Margret, Aubrey Plaza, comedy, documentary, drama, Elvis Presley, Kurt Russell, musical, Myrna Loy, screwball, thrillers, true crime, William Powell
+Tagged Ann-Margret, Aubrey Plaza, comedy, documentary, drama, Elvis Presley, Kurt Russell, musicals, Myrna Loy, screwball comedy, thrillers, true crime, William Powell

 8 Comments